 Questions and Answers About Maryland PIP

 Question: I was a passenger in my friend’s vehicle.
-He does not have PIP.
-I don’t have any either.
+He does not have PIP, and I don’t have any.
 Can I still make a PIP claim on my friend’s policy?

 Answer: Yes.
 You can waive the coverage for yourself, others named or listed on the insurance policy, and resident relatives who are 16 years old or older.
-But your friend cannot waive it for other passengers, pedestrians, or kids under 16 years old.
+But your friend cannot waive it for other passengers, pedestrians, or kids under 16.

 Question: In a pedestrian accident, which PIP coverage is primary?